eyedeekay/github-eepsite/README.md

 adversaries do not have sufficient power to link your fetching of packages via the rubygems package manager to your eepsite activity.
 If that's an issue for you, I kinda hope you didn't need this tutorial.
-It also assumes that you are not concerned about separating contextual identities because you are only going to use this Tor SocksProxy to fetch git repositories associated with one account anyway.
-So here's our Tor container Dockerfile
+It also assumes that you are not concerned about separating contextual identities *because* you are only going to use this Tor SocksProxy to fetch git repositories associated with one account anyway.
+So here's our Tor container Dockerfile:

 ### Tor container Dockerfile